XCSoar/XCSoar/doc/devsetup.rst

 choose between using Vagrant with VirtualBox or using WSL2 for development, or to edit the Vagrantfile to use Hyper-V as the VM manager.

-Currently (Oct 2024) testing shows that WSL2 is much faster for building XCSoar than VirtualBox on Windows.
+Currently (Oct 2024) testing shows that WSL2 builds much faster than VirtualBox on Windows.

 For more details and step-by-step instructions on using Vagrant, see "`Vagrant for automatic virtual machine setup`_",